-B. Comparison of inferred fields and test-cases
+7.2.
+Comparison of inferred fields and test-cases

-The maximum a postiori (MAP) and marginal expectation (MEX) estimates were evaluated as described in section VI for both test-cases.
-The inferred field values from the MEX estimate are compared with those from the corresponding test case in figure 8, and the mean absolute differences for each field are given in table II for both the MAP and MEX.
+The maximum a posteriori (MAP) and marginal expectation (MEX) estimates were evaluated as described in section 6 for both test-cases.
+The inferred field values from the MEX estimate are compared with those from the corresponding test-case in figure 7.
+The mean-absolute-difference between the inferred and test-case fields is used to quantify the accuracy of the estimates.
+The mean-absolute-difference for the electron temperature is given by where $T{e,inf}^{(k)}$ and $T{e,test}^{(k)}$ are the inferred and test-case electron temperature at vertex k respectively.
+The mean-absolute-differences for each test-case are given in table 2 for both the MAP and MEX estimates.
 The marginal expectation appears to outperform the MAP estimate for these cases, but with the exception of the high-seeding neutral density estimation, the differences in the mean absolute error values are less than 10%.

-We note that the estimate of the electron temperature becomes less reliable above $\sim 10 \text{ eV}$ - this may occur because at these higher temperatures the emission is almost purely due to excitation, which is very insensitive to electron temperature above 10 eV for the Balmer series.
+We note that the estimate of the electron temperature becomes less reliable above $\sim 10 \text{ eV}$ -this may occur because at these higher temperatures the emission is almost purely due to excitation, which is very insensitive to electron temperature above 10 eV for the Balmer series.